duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 - For now ignore the color that your bot observes, focus only on the brightness of the image on its left and right side.
 If you still want to change the color of the LEDs, use the `set_pattern` service provided by the `led_emitter_node`.
 Its use is also documented on the [ROS API docs](http://rosapi.duckietown.p-petrov.com/repositories/dt-duckiebot-interface/docs/source/packages/led_emitter.html#ledemitternode).
 You do not need to call this service from inside your Python file.
 You would need to create a Docker container on your Duckiebot using `duckietown/dt-duckiebot-interface:daffy` as the image (why?) to run the required command.
 What other arguments should you use while creating this container?

-- If your Duckiebot keeps on moving even after you stop your node, you will have to edit the provided `onShutdown` method.
+- If your Duckiebot keeps on moving even after you stop your node, you will have to edit the provided `on_shutdown` method.
 Make sure that the last commands your node publishes to `wheel_driver_node` are zero.

 - You will need to publish `WheelsCmdStamped` messages to `wheel_driver_node`.
 You can see the message structure [here](https://github.com/duckietown/dt-ros-commons/blob/daffy/packages/duckietown_msgs/msg/WheelsCmdStamped.msg).